Shorebird Conservation Initiative: OVERVIEW

-ICFC has found an effective means to come to the aid of the spoon-billed sandpiper, a Critically Endangered species that nests in Russia and winters along the western Pactic coast and Bay of Bengal.
+ICFC has found an effective means to come to the aid of the spoon-billed sandpiper, a Critically Endangered species that nests in Russia and winters along the western Pacific coast from South China to the Bay of Bengal.
 See our project page.

 Shorebirds have fans!